Surround yourself with knowledge. Surround yourself with UW-La Crosse.

 Most of Murphy Library's photocopiers and microform printers work through the Campus Cash system that allows students and staff to use their ID cards to make copies.
 To use this system, you need to activate your account and make a deposit.
 Campus departments and UW-L employees can set up a Campus Cash account at 221 Cartwright during open hours.
 Department Document Services cards cannot be used in library card readers.
 Please refer questions regarding department, faculty, and staff accounts to Pat Hansen, 221 Cartwright, 785-8885 or look over the Campus Cash/Tower One Card page.

 Yes!
-Murphy Library maintains six computers designated for guest access.
+Murphy Library maintains five computers designated for guest access.
 These are located in the Reference area along the wall adjacent to the Circulation Desk.
-Black and white printing is available for 10 cents per page; color printing is available for $1.00 per page, payable in cash or Campus Cash at the Circulation desk.
+Black and white printing is available for 10 cents per page, payable in cash or Campus Cash at the Circulation desk.
 Computers for the general public are provided on a first-come, first-served basis.
-University users have priority and general public users may be asked to relinquish computers to UW-L students, faculty, or staff at any time
+University users have priority and general public users may be asked to relinquish computers to UW-L students, faculty, or staff at any time.

 Murphy Library is the largest open-access computer lab on the UW-L campus, with 55 computers located on the first floor.
 Laptops are available for checkout from the Reserves desk .